Yukihirokinjo/Edu/Bash4beginners.md

 >**IMPORTANT NOTE:** Please do not forget to put "$PATH:" before the directory path(s), otherwise you are going to destroy all the default PATH information, and then many default commands (such as ls, cd, cp, etc..) will be not available, though you can use them by specifying their absolute path (e.g. type "/usr/bin/ls" insterd of "ls").

 --------------------------------------------------------------------------------
-## Chapter 3: Compiling and installing a program
+## Chapter 4: Compiling and installing a program

 Programs written in a compiled language (e.g. C/C++, Java, Fortran) need to be compiled.
 Compiling is the transformation from "source code" (human readable) into "binary file" (computer executable).
 Source code(s) are generally located in the directory `src`.

 In case of C/C++, typical procedure to compile a program is as follows.
 If there is no `Makefile` but there is `configure` file,
 ```bash
 ./configure
 make
 make install
 ```

-or, if Makefile already exists,
+or, if `Makefile` already exists,
 ```bash
 make
 make install